dewyman/TALON-paper-2019/compare_to_FLAIR/ONT_GM12878/README.md

-# Running FLAIR on GM12878 Oxford Nanopore data
+i# Running FLAIR on GM12878 PacBio data

 FLAIR was cloned from https://github.com/BrooksLabUCSC/flair on 8/5/2019.